The long and short of hooks

 The tin coated salt water hook has classical proportions.
 The shank is sometimes longer and then we use the shorthand long to describe the hook or still longer then we use extra long (#8 in the sequence).
 Such hooks are used for instance for streamers (more later) to imitate baitfish (eaten by larger fish).
 Streamers are usually tied on hooks #2-6.

-We can come across the notation X and that just means that the hook is extra strong and made from the wire for the hook next size up.
+We can come across the notation X and that just means that the hook is extra strong, and made from the wire for the next hook size up.
 If we come across a hook X #4/0 then the size is #4/0 but the wire is for a #5/0 hook.
 We like X for our salt water hooks.
-2X means a wire for a hook 2 sizes up. click at this page
+2X means a wire for a hook 2 sizes up.

 We like to use hooks with short shanks when using tube flies.
 They are ideal for tubes (less weight) and hold fish better because with the short shank the lever is shorter and the hook dislodges less when playing fish.